avikaml/MyBot/readme.md

+Sept.
+2024: This is a project I made in summer of 2023 after my first year of SE studies.
+It no longer works due to several reasons but i plan on fixing it in the future

+The following is from august 2023:

 This is a bot that I'm making for fun that works on discord servers!

 At the moment, the deafult bot command prefix is '!'